 A relative adoption in Orlando involves an adoption by a grandparent, uncle, aunt, or sibling.
 Florida law has created expedited and simplified procedures for adoptions by relatives.
 The procedure is similar to a stepparent adoption.
+The adoption procedure is governed by Chapter 63 of the Florida Statutes.

 Sometimes, for whatever reason, a child’s biological parents are not the best parents for the child or are not available to actively be the child’s parents.
 Fortunately, the child’s family members can step in and adopt the child.
 The adoption grants the family members full legal parental rights.